lreverchuk/lreverchuk/README.md

 I used to be a web developer before transitioning into recruitment.
 Over the last decade, my agency [EchoGlobal](https://echoglobal.tech/) has helped dozens of businesses staff various IT professionals remotely.

-Now, I'm building *#EGTI (Echo Global Talent Index)* — a ranking system with a sophisticated algorithm for validating tech professionals.
+Now, I'm building *#EGTI (Echo Global Talent Index)* - a ranking system with a sophisticated algorithm for validating software engineers.

 Part of my work involves researching top tech talent here on GitHub across 100+ niches: